derinmellor/ClearPass-Operational-Report/README.md

 # WARNING: Minimal testing has been done on this code.
 # Please treat with extreme care.

 # This has only been tested on ClearPass 6.7-6.9.
-I very much doubt that it will work on 6.10 due to changes in the underlying SQL database structure.
+I very much doubt that it will work on 6.10 due to changes in the underlying Insight SQL database structure.

 To run the program use:<BR>
    report.exe [-D] [-d|-w|-m]<BR>